Sugar, Spice and AllThings Nice

 Indian cuisine is often associated with warm spices and savoury flavours.
 However, it was in India that sugar was first produced from sugarcane around 2,000 years ago.
 What’s more, sugarcane had already been domesticated in India and chewed raw for their sweet flavour for centuries – if not millennia – previously, with ancient Greeks and Persians traders referring to the sweet juice as ‘honey made without bees.’
 Today, India remains the world’s largest producer of sugar and its largest consumer.

-Ajit Kumar is one of 50 million farmers in India growing sugarcane today.
+Ajit Kumar is one of modern India’s 50 million farmers growing sugarcane.
 He’s dealing with the challenges of uncertain prices and weather conditions, while also committing to greater sustainability.

 Sugar and soil